silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/exam.md

 	- If a student does not wish to deliver a solution, he/she must deliver an empty paper sheet, adequately identified and signed, with the words "I do not wish to solve the UML exercise".
 2. **Relational Model exercise** (via moodle)
 3. **Some multiple choice / short answers on HTML, PHP, and CSS** (via moodle)
-	- Wrong answers will produce negative scores, so if you are not sure, do not answer.
+	- Wrong answers will produce negative scores, so if you are not sure, **do not answer**.
 4. **SQL exercises**
 	- An SQL script will be provided in Moodle, that you must download and use to initialize your database.
 	- For every exercise, you must provide the SQL query that returns the expected results.
 To avoid losing work and time, you can follow this workflow, like we did in class: